American Occupation

 Battle of Bud Bagsak

-Muslims “as fighting men,” says an American, Author Vic Hurley, “they take first rank in the pages of martial history.
-The were responsible for the change in regulations of the United States army, providing for the substitution of a .45 caliber pistol for the .38 caliber weapon formerly carried as a sidearm.
+Muslims “as fighting men,” says American author Vic Hurley, “they take first rank in the pages of martial history.
+They were responsible for the change in regulations of the United States army, providing for the substitution of a .45 caliber pistol for the .38 caliber weapon formerly carried as a sidearm.
 The .38 caliber bullet was incapable of stopping the Muslim in time to save the soldier who had fired the shot.

 Sources: